kimdurante/gis-workshop-waml-template/index.md

 Geospatial data are of two types: raster and vector.
 Raster data are composed of grid cells (rows and columns).
 Vector data contain points, lines, and polygons.

-Formats - GIS file formats are containers used for encoding and exchanging geographic information in a computer file.
-Formats specify how information about entities and events is stored.
+Formats - Geospatial data file formats are containers used for encoding and exchanging geographic information.
+File formats store and organize references about entities and events (locations, dates, etc.).
 Additionally, file formats play a crucial role in determining how the data can be used.

 The GIS robots currently accept the following file formats: